 Another landmark cultural event are the traditional Dubrovnik summer games.
 Scattered around the various Old town locations, numerous actors, dancers and musicians come to perform.
-The greatest attractions are the shows held atop Lovrijenac fortress (named for Saint Lawrence), above a cliff 37 meters tall.
+The greatest attractions are the shows held atop Lovrijenac fortress (named after Saint Lawrence), above a 37 meters tall cliff.

 The sounds of music echo inside Prince's court as well.
-Globally famous names come here each summer to adorn the "Julian Rachlin and friends" chamber music festival.
+Globally famous names come here each summer as part of the "Julian Rachlin and friends" chamber music festival.

 Dubrovnik is, in addition to all this, a city of film.
-The Libertas Film Festival has for years now brought together movies from the world over which are all in some way connected with the theme of liberty.
+The Libertas Film Festival has for years now brought together movies from all over the world, which are all in some way connected with the theme of liberty.
 This powerful symbol of Dubrovnik (the Latin form of "liberty" being "libertas") has found its way to the city's official flag.